Benjamin2037/tidb-upgrade-precheck/pkg/analyzer/rules/high_risk_params/README.md

 5. **Version range support**: Parameters can be configured to apply only to specific version ranges (from_version to to_version)
 6. **Upgrade path checking**: The rule checks if the upgrade path (sourceVersion -> targetVersion) overlaps with the configured version range

+## Managing High-Risk Parameters

+High-risk parameters are managed by directly editing JSON configuration files in the knowledge base directory.
+This approach is simpler and more straightforward than using command-line tools.

+### Configuration Files

+1. **`knowledge/high_risk_params/high_risk_params.json`** (Editable)
+   - Configuration file for high-risk parameters
+   - Generated from `pkg/analyzer/rules/high_risk_params/default.json` during knowledge base generation
+   - Contains default high-risk parameters for common upgrade scenarios
+   - Technical support staff should edit this file directly to add custom high-risk parameters

+### How to Add a Parameter

+1. Open `knowledge/high_risk_params/high_risk_params.json` in a text editor
+2. Add your parameter to the appropriate component section (tidb, pd, tikv, or tiflash)
+3. Save the file

+See [MANUAL_EDIT_GUIDE.md](./MANUAL_EDIT_GUIDE.md) for detailed instructions and examples.

 ## Configuration File Format

 The configuration file is in JSON format with the following structure: